-A public comment period on the Air Quality Conformity Demonstration for the draft FY2024-2030 TIP and proposed amendment to CIM 2050 will occur June 30 through July 31, 2023.
-The public comments and responses from this comment period will be made available on the COMPASS website.
+A public comment period on the Air Quality Conformity Demonstration for the FY2024-2030 TIP and amendment to CIM 2050 occurred June 30 through July 31, 2023.
+The public comments and responses from this comment period are available on the COMPASS website.